false

 Upskilling means teaching an employee additional skills that they can readily apply in their professional roles.
 “Hard skills” describe a specific practice, like coding.
 “Soft skills” describe essential practices like listening or empathy that help people interact more effectively.
 Critical thinking skills are a prime example of an area that can be developed through upskilling.

 In either case, it’s important to remember that employees train and develop at their own pace.
 That means you may need to set specific expectations for each employee depending on their individual role and existing level of knowledge.
+This approach to upskilling is a key aspect of employee development, ensuring that training programs align with both career aspirations and organizational objectives.

 CYPHER is U.S. News’ Top LMS for Personalized Skills Development